This is Epoq, Inc.'s privacy notice.

 - Service Data includes your username and password, security questions, and identifiers and metadata specific to you.

-- Support Data includes information passing between you and support teams in connection with the provision of services you have requested
+- Support Data includes information passing between you and support teams in connection with the provision of services you have requested and information about legal services performed for you.

 - Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.